-BOOKSHELF WITH CAT AND MOUSE: 8xCards
+BOOKSHELF WITH CAT AND MOUSE: Victorian Greeting Card

 Text on the reverse side: The most famous cat and mouse duo, is the creation dating back to 1940 of Tom and Jerry who became iconic figures of the ...